Azure/microsoft-365-certification-quick-evaluation/README.md

 The above workflow will get Microsoft 365 quick assessments by ARM template deployment.

-### Sample workflow to get Microsoft 365 quick assessments by deployment.
+### Sample workflow to get Microsoft 365 quick assessments by bicep deployment.

 ```yaml